Energetic, tunable, highly-elliptically polarized higher harmonics generated by intense two-color counter rotating laser fields: Results and analysis

 \subsection{Energy Content estimation}

-The energy content estimation was performed by applying the experimental procedure similar to the one reported in ref \citep{Vassakis2021} and it was found E$^{XUV} \HF$400 nJ at the source.
-The maximum energy shift observed was \textgreek{DE}$\HF$150meV which is in good agreement with the theoretical calculations.
+The energy content estimation of the XUV radiation was estimated by applying the experimental procedure similar to the one reported in Vassakis et al. \citep{Vassakis2021} and it was found to be E$^{XUV} \HF$400 nJ per laser pulse at the source.
+The maximum energy shift observed was $\Delta$E$\HF$150 meV which is in good agreement with the theoretical calculations.